 Medusa was a woman unfairly persecuted and punished for the crimes of men.
 A beautiful woman, Medusa was vain enough to claim her looks rivaled Athena’s – which did her no favors with the goddess.

 But vanity or not, Medusa was not wrong about her beauty.
 It was so much so that she caught the attention of Poseidon who pursued her, despite her unwillingness to lie with the god.

-And so she lived until Perseus, a young hero and favorite of the gods, was set out on a mission to destroy her, as ordered by King Polydectes.
+And so she lived until Perseus, a young hero, and favorite of the gods, set out on a mission to destroy her, as ordered by King Polydectes.